- 1 What is fasting?

 Because Ramadan is a process of 30 days it can be quite difficult to stay motivated, therefore we have listed a few tips and tricks to make it easier.

 Keeping good company keeps you entertained and you don’t think about food as much

 2. Start fasting a few days in the month before Ramadan.

-This way your body will get accustomed to it and you won’t have such a hard time to adapt.
+This way your body will get accustomed to it and you won’t have such a hard time adapting.

 3. Make sure your meals are light and nutritious.

-You don’t want to eat fried foods and soda because you will feed very bad the day after.
+You don’t want to eat fried foods and soda because you will feel very bad the day after.

 4. Replace your usual snacks with nuts and fruits.